wrzasa/rbsim/README.md

     model.run

-Collect statistics:

-    model.stats_print

-To collect statistics you can also use

- - `model.stats_summary` to get Hash of summary
- - `model.stats_data` to get Hash with objects holding complete data collected from simulation
+To collect statistics you can also use to get Hash with objects holding complete data collected from simulation

 ## Model